SabrinaAL/ML_Projects_Collection/child_behavior_health/README.md

 I primarily focus on the following questions:

-- Is there a relation between gender and various childhood behavior and health problems?
-- Can one child have more than one problem?
-- What are the 5 most common childhood problems?
+- What are the five most common childhood development problems?
+- What is the relation of children with more than one problem?
-- Is there a relation between childhood problems?
+- Is there an effect of more than one problem on gender?

 ## File Descriptions